-The College is an exempt charity within the meaning of Schedule 2 of the Charities Act 1993 and is a charity within the meaning of Section 506 (1) of the Income and Corporation Taxes Act 1988.
+The College is a registered charity.
 Accordingly, the College is exempt from taxation in respect of income or capital gains received within categories covered by Section 505 of the Income and Corporation Taxes Act 1988 or Section 256 of the Taxation of Chargeable Gains Act 1992, to the extent that such income or gains are applied to exclusively charitable purposes.
 The College receives no similar exemption in respect of Value Added Tax.